 If your exam results don't stack up to your firm and insurance uni offers, you're bound to feel disappointed.

 But you've still got plenty of options, not least with those original uni choices.
-If you log onto UCAS Track and see that one or both of your firm and insurance offers is still showing as conditional, you might not have missed out on that place after all.
+If you log onto Ucas Track and see that one or both of your firm and insurance offers is still showing as conditional, you might not have missed out on that place after all.

 If that's you, you'll be able to tell you're officially in Clearing because you'll see your Clearing number on Track.

-Adjustment is there for those who have done better than expected in their exams (by meeting and exceeding their firm offer).
+Adjustment is there for those who have done better than expected in their exams, by meeting and exceeding their firm offer.

-If that's you, you'll have at least matched every part of your firm offer and – in at least one instance - exceeded it.
+This means matching every part of your firm offer and – in at least one instance – exceeding it.

-What you get out of Adjustment is the opportunity to look around at other universities, while keeping hold of the place that you've just earned.
+Adjustment is an opportunity to look around at other universities to see if there are better options, while keeping hold of the place that you've just earned.